 You cannot go all the way to Italy and not have some of its world-famous pasta.
 Abruzzo is synonymous for pasta-making, and the picturesque village of Fara San Martino is famed for its distinctive quality and flavour of pasta.
 The three world-famous pasta’s, De Cecco, Delverde and Cocco, all come from this village and are positioned to take in the best clear waters from the mighty Maiella Moutains.
 Locals will not tell you their secret recipe, but they will teach you the best techniques to make your own.

 Are you looking for a magical holiday?
-Choose from one of our many our Italy tours packages right now and be guaranteed a truly memorable experience Italy vacations.
+Choose from one of our many our Italy Vacation Packages right now and be guaranteed a truly memorable experience Italy vacations.
 Visit our website for more information.